-Lennart Brand: Establishing a start-up business in South Africa – not exactly an obvious career choice for a young final-year student at Zeppelin University.
+Lennart Brand: Establishing a start-up business in South Africa – not exactly an obvious career choice for a young alumnus and fellowship holder at Zeppelin University.
 What was it that gave you the idea?

 Simon Telian: The idea arose when we were examining the South African economy as a whole.
 We looked at the future of South Africa, and we realized youth unemployment and access to the labour market are – and are set to remain – massive issues.
 People in South Africa are constantly looking for a secondary or primary income.
 Migrant workers seek to make a part-time living, people try to gain work experience, full-time mothers seek part-time work and underprivileged individuals aim at building a solid band of recommendations to prove themselves.
 We established Bountly to bridge that gap in the market, to provide a solution on a short-term or permanent basis.

 Brand: Since launching in the Cape Town market four weeks ago, what has the response and uptake been like?

 Telian: The response in Cape Town has been very positive, people love the concept and the functionality of our platform.
 Moving forward, we are very excited about our modifications to the site and updates before we launch in Johannesburg and Durban later this year.

 Brand: What are some of the risks associated with using this kind of platform and what provisions have you made to address these?

 Telian: Trust and security are major risks for South Africans on a daily basis.
 By collaborating with a leading identity-management system, we hope to counteract these fears.
 Once users have undergone the four-phase verification process – social media, mobile number, FICA documents, police-clearance certificate – they will receive a blue verification tick on our system.
 Which effectively means they are more likely to be hired, so it is in our user’s best interest to get verified.